Start here: who the course is for and what students take home

 Each approximately 90-minute class follows the same build-test-improve cycle:

-1. See the goal: Play or observe the effect students will build that week.
+1. See the goal: Play or observe the effect students will build that session.
 2. Break down the task: Separate the goal into characters, assets, rules and code changes.
 3. Use AI support: Ask AI for a draft, code explanation or suggested modification.
 4. Test personally: Run the game and record what worked and what failed.
 5. Make a focused change: Change one important problem at a time and compare the result.
 6. Show and explain: Explain what was completed, why it was made that way and what comes next.

 Before enrolling: fit and readiness